Kobe, Duncan, Garnett headline Basketball Hall of Fame class

+BRISTOL, Conn.
 (AP) - Kobe Bryant’s resume has yet another entry to prove his greatness: He’s now, officially, a Hall of Famer.

 And he’s got plenty of elite company in the 2020 class, one that may be as glitzy as any.